An Overview of Freight Bill Auditing

 There are five steps to a traditional freight audit:

-- Verify all charges and items: Cross check invoices with shipments
+3. Verify all charges and items: Cross-check invoices with shipments

-However, to truly achieve high-level, well-informed supply chain planning, companies need to move from reactive to proactive freight auditing that accounts for all of the freight costs and paints a clear picture of a business's current financial situation.
+However, to achieve high-level, well-informed supply chain planning, companies need to move from reactive to proactive freight auditing that accounts for all freight costs and paints a clear picture of a business's current financial situation.

 By simply performing an audit in response to a problem, any organization in the supply chain falls prey to the risks mentioned earlier.
 By embedding a proactive freight audit process into your standard operating procedures, you will catch mistakes before they have a negative financial, operational, or legal impact.

-Elite insights uncover key metrics like cost-to-serve, which captures the entirety of expenditures required to operate, and provides a big-picture view.
+Elite insights uncover key metrics like cost-to-serve, which capture the entirety of expenditures required to operate and provide a big-picture view.

 Challenges to Freight Bill Auditing